You only live once. But if you do it right, once is enough. —Chinese fortune cookie

 I’m Melanie.
 I’m a passionate storyteller, traveler, and lifelong learner.
 My mission is simple: to learn as much as I can about the world I live in and to do something to make it more beautiful while I’m in it.

-I started traveling in the 2012.
-I spent six months in Be’er Sheva, Israel, where I met amazing people and hiked Biblical mountains and learned that intractable conflict is a reality far beyond my realm of understanding.
-But I fell in love with the Middle East, with people and learning and seeking to understand.
+I started traveling in 2012.
+I spent six months in Be’er Sheva, Israel, where I met hiked ancient mountains and learned about intractable conflict.
+I fell in love with the Middle East, and I hope to go back.
 You can read more about that time here.

-In 2014 I moved to Thailand to work as an English teacher outside of mammoth Bangkok and was once again swallowed up by the magnanimity and wonder of Southeast Asia.
+After college, I moved to Thailand to work as an English teacher outside of Bangkok and was able to explore some of mystical Southeast Asia.
 You can read more about that time here.

-I’m currently embarking on my biggest adventure yet: serving as an Education volunteer with the US Peace Corps in Northern Madagascar.
-I’ve been learning Malagasy language–Antakaragna dialect– for the past four months.
-I live in a small town, teach English at the local middle school, and try and understand more every day.
+Currently, I’m on my biggest adventure yet: serving as an Education volunteer with the United States Peace Corps in Northern Madagascar.
+I live in a small village, teach English at the local middle school, and try and understand more every day.

 Over the next two years, the blog and I will change and adapt.
 I hope you’ll follow along.
 We’ve a long journey ahead, but there’s lots of time to explore our surroundings and get to know each other.
-So, pull up a chair, brew some tea, and let’s talk.
+So, pull up a chair, brew some tea, and let’s talk about the world.